mkava/PFLinnormVikings/CharacterCreation.md

 Don't forget class skills that have at least one rank in it have an extra bonus +3 (this is shown as a separate column on the Dyslexic Studeos character sheet).

 ## 9) Feats
-Everyone starts with an extra bonus feat.
+As usual, everyone starts with a feat at first level.

+Everyone starts with an extra bonus **combat** feat, all prereqs must be met.
+Combat feats are geared towards combat and have the Combat keyword associated to it.
+There is a complete listing of [combat feats on d20pfsrd](http://www.d20pfsrd.com/feats/combat-feats).
+I would recommend looking into the standard feat trains such as Combat Expertise, Power Attack, and Point Blank Shot.

 [d20pfsrd Feat Tree](http://www.d20pfsrd.com/feats/feat-tree) is useful for most feat selection.